stefanbankow/react-node-social-media/README.md

     - `For production`, the image uploaded would have to be stored in a storage bucket (Such as amazon s3) and only use MongoDB to store a reference to the image in the bucket, which would have very minimal API performance impact.

 ### To do
-- Set up test for both the front- and back-end
+- Set up tests for both the front- and back-end
-- Notifications

 ### Backlog